top of page

 Balancing Relationship and Personal Life

-LDRs thrive when both partners live fulfilling lives.
-Don’t put your social life on pause—your happiness enhances the relationship.
+Long-distance relationships thrive when both partners lead fulfilling lives.
+Don't pause your social life; your happiness enhances the relationship.

 Staying Independent and Fulfilled

-Pursue hobbies, career goals, and passions.
-Independence makes you more attractive and prevents codependency.
+Pursue hobbies, career goals, and passions outside the relationship.
+Independence is attractive and prevents codependency, making your bond stronger.

 Long-Term Planning and Vision